 4.3.1.
 Remove the cryovials from the liquid nitrogen tank, and thaw at room temperature until the contents begin to become liquid.
 Empty the contents into a 15 mL conical tube containing 9 mL of prewarmed MEPM culture medium.

 4.3.2.
 Centrifuge the tube at 200 × g to pellet the cells.
-Resuspend the cells in 1 mL of MEPM culture medium, and pipet the cells into a single well of 6-well plate.
+Resuspend the cells in 1 mL of MEPM culture medium, and pipet the cells into a single well of a 6-well plate.
 Add 2 mL of warm MEPM culture medium to bring the total volume to 3 mL.

 4.3.3.
-Culture the cells at 37 °C in a sterile incubator with 5% CO2.
+Culture the cells at 37 °C in an incubator with 5% CO2.
 Change the medium daily.

 5. Live-imaging of MEPM cells—2D collective migration assay (Figure 2)